 Sourdough loaves begin with a sourdough starter: a bubbly mixture of flour and water that is nurtured into a home for many microbes.
 Among these are wild yeast, which leavens the dough, and lactic acid bacteria, which makes sourdough easier to digest, and gives it its distinctive tang.

-At Harina Studio, lean sourdough loaves are fermented for at least 20 hours, before they are baked bien cuit or well-done.
+At Harina Studio®, we ferment our lean sourdough loaves for at least 20 hours, before they are baked bien cuit or well-done.

-This slow fermentation and bold bake helps the dough develop a deeper flavor and fragrance, and results in a tender yet chewy crumb inside a beautifully caramelized, dark brown crust.
+This slow fermentation and bold bake helps our dough develop a deeper flavor and fragrance, and results in a tender yet chewy crumb inside a beautifully caramelized, dark brown crust.

 On the other hand, our enriched sourdough loaves are fermented for at least 14 hours, before they are baked to a malty, golden brown.